DC-analysis/DCKit/README.rst

 Usage
 -----
 The interface is mostly self-explanatory.
-Add measurements via the options in the ``File`` menu or by drag-and-droping files into DCKit.
+Add measurements via the options in the ``File`` menu or by drag-and-dropping files into DCKit.
 You may edit entries in the ``Sample`` column and apply the changes via the ``Update sample names`` button on the right.